Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

   - Sleep States:
     https://github.com/Atlas-OS/Atlas/wiki/3.-Post-Install#sleep-states
     Allows you to use sleep/hibernate.
-  - Idle:
+  - CPU Idle:
-    Disables system idle, will DISPLAY your CPU being used at 100%.
+    Disables CPU idle, will DISPLAY your CPU being used at 100%.
 It is not actually under 100% load.

 - Printing
   Default: Disabled

+- Process Explorer
+  Default: Disabled
+  Enable if you want to install and use Process Explorer instead of Task Manager.

 - Search Indexing
   Default: Disabled